OpenBankingUK/read-write-api-docs-pub/docs/v3.1.11/profiles/read-write-data-api-profile.md

  The [FAPI read & Write API Security Profile](https://openid.net/specs/openid-financial-api-part-2-ID2.html) specify a more stringent set of requirements that ASPSPs and TPPs must adhere to.

 Earlier versions of this specification referenced the use of [The UK Open Banking Security Profile](https://bitbucket.org/openid/obuk/src/4630771db004da59992fb201641f5c4ff2c881f1/uk-openbanking-security-profile.md?at=master&fileviewer=file-view-default).
-It should be noted that the UK Open Banking Security Profile is no longer supported by OBIE.
+It should be noted that the UK Open Banking Security Profile is no longer supported by OBL.
 ASPSPs should not implement this profile, but should use FAPI instead.

 ##### id_token_hint